bayashi/xfg/README.md

 * Not follow symbolic links
 * Files and directories whose names start with a dot are ignored
+* Support .gitignore file to ignore files and directories

 Also See `--help` for more options.